silvercrypto888/platinum_ecosystem/airdrop/README.md

 It is quite simple to take a snapshot of the top 20 holders of a token natively, by making a JSON request to the X1 RPC using Command Prompt.
 Getting more than the top 20 holders typically requires a significantly more advanced setup.

 This tutorial includes optional but highly recommended Python code.
-[Python can be intalled here](https://www.python.org/downloads/).
+[Python can be installed here](https://www.python.org/downloads/).
 Then enter `pip install pandas` in Command Prompt, to install pandas for Python.

 _There are two sections in this tutorial, based on whether Python is installed or not._ The first section involves Python, and the second does not.
 This is to accomodate users with different levels of technical literacy.